docknetwork/crypto-wasm-ts/README.md

 const blindSig = BlindSignatureG1.generate(request.commitment, revealedMessages, sk, params, true);
 ```

-The prover can now "unblind" the signature meaning he can convert a blind signature into a regular BBS+ signature
+The prover can now "unblind" the signature meaning he can convert a blind signature into a regular BBS signature
 which he can use in proof as shown in examples above

 ```ts